oyranos-cms/oyranos-cms.github.io/wiki/Device_Settings.md

 correctly.
 Even the driver and its version is often not included and not standardised to access machine readable.
-To overcome that information hole, Apple introduced the vcgt tag to describe the according hardware state in the grafics card gamma table.
+To overcome that information hole, Apple introduced the vcgt tag to describe the according hardware state in the graphics card gamma table.
 This is a single step and maybe enough for just this task.

 In the following proposal I will draw scetchy, what I think is needed to